 Big GirlThis item will be released at a future date.

-1 available for pre-ordering
+Only 1 left available for pre-ordering

 Malaya Clondon hates when her mother drags her to Weight Watchers meetings in the church’s stuffy basement community center.
 A quietly inquisitive eight-year-old struggling to suppress her insatiable longing, she would much rather paint alone in her bedroom, or sneak out with her father for a sampling of Harlem’s forbidden street foods.